alabid/countminsketch/README.md

 Count-Min Sketch is a probabilistic sub-linear space streaming algorithm which can be used to summarize a data stream in different ways.
 It's mostly used to find **Heavy Hiiters** in a data set.
 This data structure is pretty recent.
 It was introduced in 2003.
-Sine then, it has inspired many applications, extensions, and variations.
+Since then, it has inspired many applications, extensions, and variations.

 This probabilistic data structure was first proposed by Muthukrishnan